 The Canadian ELD announcement was received with open arms by trucking bodies in Canada.
 Mike Millian, President of The Private Motor Truck Council of Canada (PMTC) welcomed the introduction of the ELDs stating: “we are firm believers that this regulation will benefit the entire industry.
 Electronic logs will make compliance easier to verify, ensuring all carriers are following the hours of service rules.
 This will result in a leveling of the playing field within the industry and improved road safety for all.”

 From the FMCSA Website: The electronic logging device rule is intended to help create a safer work environment for drivers, and make it easier and faster to accurately track, manage, and share records of duty status (RODS) data.
 An ELD synchronizes with a vehicle engine to automatically record driving time, for easier, more accurate hours of service (HOS) recording.

 Currently, the Canadian ELD proposal is in the Gazette 1 phase, and the CTA would like to see it reach Gazette 2 (final decision) by June of 2018.

-Wireless Links offers a wide selection of ELD devices along with our premium GPS telematics tracking solutions.
+Wireless Links offers the highest-rated ELD devices along with premium GPS telematics tracking solutions.
 Whether you need a stand-alone ELD solution or a combined, total solution with fleet management including driver behavior, temperature monitoring, engine diagnostics, asset tracking and solar-powered asset tracking – we have a solution to meet your needs.